A special educational need or a passing phase?

-You don’t have to have a formal diagnosis of a special need to request help for your child.
-If you suspect your child has a ‘learning difference’ or difficulty, or you’re just worried about them, seek advice - your child’s class teacher, the school SENCO, GP or health-visitor are good starting points.
-Depending on the type of need and your circumstances, help may be available before they even start school.
+You don’t have to have a formal diagnosis to request help for your child.
+If you suspect your child has a ‘learning difference’ or difficulty, or you’re just worried about them, seek advice; your child’s class teacher, the school SENCo, GP or health-visitor are good starting points.
+Depending on the type of need and your circumstances, help may be available before your child starts school.

 Helping the child who is struggling at school